lammps/learning/src/file_format.rst

 molecular bonds and particle charges) in "parameter", "topology" or "configuration" files.
 In LAMMPS, this information is read from a `data` file, but the `data` file also usually contains coordinates and velocities.
-You can compare the `dump file` with the `data file`, and see that they basically contain the same information, with few exceptions, namely the total number of types, masses and the velocities.
-Getting only the scaled coordinates of the atoms is not alway ideal, but fortunately we can get much more.

 In your `in.lmp` file, replace the `write_dump` line with the following: